Employee Recognition

 • Any discounts or special deals you have with retailers

-You should also expect a boost in the cost of rewards around holidays and birthdays when people are most likely to want to treat themselves.
+Expect a boost in rewards spending around holidays and birthdays, when people are most likely to treat themselves.

 Administrative Costs